fystack/fystack-selfhost-scripts/README.md

 ## Overview

 Fystack is a modular, self-hosted MPC wallet infrastructure designed to help you integrate threshold cryptography securely and easily into your custody system.

+**This quick start guide helps developers and teams bootstrap a complete Fystack testnet environment with a single shell script command (`./start-all.sh`).** By setting up Fystack locally, you can:

+- **Understand the Fystack architecture** hands-on with all core components running
+- **Set up your local development environment quickly** without manual service configuration
+- **Test and explore** MPC wallet features on testnet before production deployment

 This guide will walk you through running the **backend API** and a **local MPCIUM cluster** in minutes.

 ---